The 2023 r/place Atlas

 This project is open source, and contributions are welcome.
 In fact, the Atlas relies on user contributions.

-To contribute a label for an artwork, please read this guide to learn how to submit a new entry, edit existing entries, or contribute to the development of the codebase.
+To contribute a label for an artwork, please read the contributing guide to learn how to submit a new entry, edit existing entries, or contribute to the development of the codebase.

-The 2023 Atlas would not have been possible without the help of our contributors.
+The 2023 Atlas would not have been possible without the help of our entry contributors.

 If you're press, a influencer or anything media connected, or you would like to use the Atlas in one.
 Please contact us beforehand through: